Jacques Félix Emmanuel Hamelin: Hero's return

-On returning to France in February 1811 Hamelin was presented to Napoleon I, Emperor of the French, and made a Commandeur de la Légion d'honneur, created a Baron of Empire, raised to the rank of rear-admiral and named commander of a division of the squadron under the orders of Admiral Édouard Thomas Burgues de Missiessy.
+Hamelin remained a prisoner of the British for the rest of the year.
+He was however released in a prisoner exchange, and on his return to France in February 1811 Hamelin was presented to Napoleon and made a Commandeur de la Légion d'honneur, created a Baron of Empire, raised to the rank of counter admiral and named commander of a division of the squadron under the orders of Admiral Édouard Thomas Burgues de Missiessy.
 In April 1818 he moved to Toulon as general major of the navy, a post that he occupied until 18 May 1822.
 In early 1823, he was bestowed the rank of Grand Officer de la Légion d'Honneur.
 In 1832 Baron Hamelin was appointed Inspector General of Marine Crews, and in 1833 he was named Director of Marine Cartography.
 He retired shortly after, and died in Paris.
 His nephew was Admiral Ferdinand-Alphonse Hamelin.

 Legacy

 The completion of the hero's welcome in 1811 was that his name was inscribed on the Arc de Triomphe in Paris, on the north pillar, the only naval officer to be so honored from the Napoleonic Wars.
 He was second in command during the Battle of Grand Port, a naval battle won by the French off the coast of Mauritius.
 The battle is the only French naval battle to be inscribed on the Arc de Triomphe.